 This was the last thing I expected to enjoy.
 Staying home for days never crossed my mind before.

-Yet, I have afforded myself a weeklong ‘staycation‘.
+Yet, I have afforded myself a weeklong “staycation”.
 Never spent a single cent.
 Never went out far from the front gate.
-Never craved for a cup of Starbucks or The Coffee Bean & Tea Leaf.
+Never craved for a cup of The Coffee Bean & Tea Leaf.
 Never tasted Potato Corner fries when visiting a mall.
 Never jogged at the paved roads.
 Never got sunburns or darker skin from staying long at the beach or in the mountains.
-Never sneezed at the smell of the still good used clothes at the ukay-ukay or secondhand stores.
+Never sneezed at the smell and dust of old-but-still-good used clothes at the ukay-ukay or secondhand stores.

 These things I used to enjoy now seems vain.
 Not that I would never enjoy these things again, because I will always love the calm and peace the ocean brings, and I do look forward to action-packed adventures and refreshing experiences during mountain trips.

 At this time, I feel better knowing that I’m doing great without engaging in outdoor activities.
 There was this growing need to give myself a break from all these, and in effect reduce my carbon footprint.

 Some friends texted me asking how am I doing.
 Most of the time, I am the one who initiates a text message to ask them for a coffee, a beer, or a jog with me.
 They asked me what’s keeping me busy.